TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 The HP bars + move select popups as a whole can be shifted left/right/up/down or shrunk.

 Shrinking these popups a little lets us widen the sidebars.
 This gives more space for vital info, but widen them too much and PBR might feel squished.

-## Moving to 4v4

-4v4 & above prevents us from lining up moves into rows, which I think was very helpful visually for players.
-Do we want to keep the lined-up moves style for 3v3 matches?

 ## Removing the PBR popup guis